felix-seifert/serverless-on-heroku/README.md

 For the interaction between our local machine and the Heroku platform, we use the Herkou CLI.
 The CLI allows us to perform most of the required interactions with the platform from the local command line.

-To create a working solution on Heroku, we have to create a `Procfile` in the folder `example-app` to tell Heroku what to do when we try to start our one-off dyno.
+A `Procfile` on Heroku is a text file which declares the dynos configurations and tells the platform which commands to execute on the dyno's startup.
+We have to create a `Procfile` in the folder `example-app` to tell Heroku what to do when we try to start our one-off dyno.

-A `Procfile` is quite simple: It should be called `Procfile` and after an identifier, it tells Heroku what to execute on the commandline.
+The syntax of a `Procfile` is quite simple: It should be called `Procfile` and after an identifier, it tells Heroku what to execute on the commandline.
 Our identifier is `serverless`, this is how our one-off dyno can be reached later on.
 We then tell Heroku to run our newly created Python script `serverless-task.py`.
+As our Python script is finite, the dyno will be a one-off dyno.

 _Procfile_
 ```